scottnimos/wave-simulator/README.md

 # wave-simulator
 CSE3PRA and CSE3PRB wave simulation project

-See Scott to set up private and public key for proper github access to psuh code
+See Scott to set up private and public key for proper github access to push code